The Best Watercolor Paints for Beginners

 You will need to buy palettes for tubes.
 Read about my favorite watercolor palettes here.

 Pros: These colors can be mixed to create a variety of shades.
-The colors are vibrant and you get some of the best options that Daniel Smith offers.
+The colors are vibrant, and you will find some of the best options that Daniel Smith offers.
 That Ultramarine is a good example of being one of the best.
 I find this set to be incredibly versatile.

 watercolor tubes